Common Questions About Moving to Alaska

 3) Getting around: Are engine block heaters necessary in Alaska?

-In the Anchorage area, the answer is most likely no. Adequately warming up your car and running the engine prior to travel should be sufficient.
+In the Anchorage area, the answer is most likely no. Adequately warming up your car and running the engine before travel should be sufficient.
 For those headed further north to the Fairbanks area, Fort Wainwright, or Eielson AFB—yes, you’ll likely need an engine block heater.

 On another note, it’s in your best interest to have a vehicle with AWD or FWD.
 The roads are maintained during the winter, but expect snow and ice as the norm from October through April.
 There may be breaks in weather where the roads are clear, but it’s expected that vehicles will be studded, have snow tires, or chains through April 15.